Confidence sets in nonparametric calibration of exponential L\'evy models: The model and the estimators

-where the first equality is given by the above mentioned pricing formula and the second by the L\'evy-Khintchine representation.
-This equation links the observation of $\mathcal{O}$ to the L\'evy triplet that we want to estimate.
-Let $\mathcal{O}_\epsilon$ be an approximation on the true function $\mathcal{O}$.
-For example, $\mathcal{O}_\epsilon$ can be obtained by linear interpolation of the data \eqref{regression}.
+where the first equality is given by the above mentioned pricing formula and the second by the L\'evy--Khintchine representation.
+This equation links the observations of $\mathcal{O}$ to the L\'evy triplet that we want to estimate.
+Let $\mathcal{O}_n$ be an approximation on the true function $\mathcal{O}$.
+For example, $\mathcal{O}_n$ can be obtained by linear interpolation of the data~\eqref{regression}.
 We further define the empirical counterpart of $\psi$ by

-where the trimmed logarithm $\log_{\ge\kappa}:\mathbbm{C}\backslash\{0\}\to\mathbbm{C}$ is given by
+where the trimmed logarithm $\log_{\ge\kappa}:\C\backslash\{0\}\to\C$ is given by